eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 Large features or features where the API is not yet clear can be implemented with the `IOX_EXPERIMENTAL` feature flag.
 Those features shall not be available in the installed headers when the `IOX_EXPERIMENTAL` feature flag was not set during compilation.

-If possible, this should be achieved not installing the headers of the experimental feature instead of `ifdefs`.
+If possible, this should be achieved by not installing the headers of the experimental feature instead of `ifdefs`.
 With this approach, the experimental features can still be build on all targets on the CI without specifying the `IOX_EXPERIMENTAL` feature flag and does not require new CI targets.